Lenerystia/JS-TS-tools-config-example/README.md

-# JS/TS ultimate config - selected tools
+# JS/TS tools config example
 Simple setup with needed by me (possibly in the future for all popular tools) plugins/tools.
 Everything in one file, just copy paste to your project.

 Flat eslint setup plugins that can be turned on and off.
 If you need only eslint config -> [here](https://github.com/Lenerystia/eslint-ultimate-config)